ArtemAvgutin/CIFAR10_vgg16/README.md

 ![image](https://github.com/ArtemAvgutin/CIFAR10_vgg16/assets/131138862/0f65630f-f3c1-4c6f-904f-c68b7258e55e)

-A training task, the goal of which was to create a model for image recognition on the CIFAR-10 dataset using the VGG16 network and transfer learning and fine-tuning methods.
+Goal: Create a model for image recognition on the CIFAR-10 dataset using the VGG16 network and transfer learning and fine-tuning methods.
 I aimed to create an efficient model that could classify images into 10 different classes.
 After this, I planned to fine-tun the model to improve its performance on a specific classification task.

 Result: After applying the methods, I was able to obtain a model that showed good results in classifying images into 10 classes.
 Thanks to the use of a pre-trained model and further adjustment on the new dataset, it was possible to achieve high recognition accuracy.

-Tools: To solve the problem, I used the deep learning libraries TensorFlow, Keras, and Pandas.
+Technology stack: To solve the problem, I used the deep learning libraries TensorFlow, Keras, and Pandas.
 I also used the numpy, matplotlib and seaborn libraries to preprocess the data and visualize the results.

 ## VGG16 with fine tuning, highlights:
 * Freeze the core network (first 18 layers), use a small learning rate to fine-tune the classification header, initial learning rate lr=0.0001, RMSprop optimizer, and fine-tune 15/20 epochs.